This post may contain affiliate links. Please read our disclosure policy.

 Instructions

-• Start by heating a 10-inch skillet over medium heat and melt the butter in it.
+• Heat a 10-inch skillet over medium heat and melt the butter.

-• While the butter is melting, season your chicken pieces evenly with salt and pepper.
+• Season the chicken evenly with salt and pepper.

-• Place the chicken in the skillet and let it cook for 6 minutes, turning it occasionally to ensure even browning on all sides.
+• Add the chicken to the skillet and cook for about 6 minutes, turning occasionally to brown all sides evenly.

-• Once the chicken is browned, remove it from the skillet and set it aside on a plate, covering it to retain warmth.
-Then, lower the heat to medium-low.
+• Remove the chicken from the skillet and place it on a plate.
+Cover to keep warm, then reduce the heat to medium-low.

-Next, pour the heavy cream into the skillet.
-Use a spatula to gently scrape up the flavorful browned bits from the bottom of the pan.
+• Pour the heavy cream into the skillet, using a spatula to scrape up any browned bits from the bottom of the pan.

-• Mix in the mustard and dried tarragon into the cream.
-Continue cooking over medium-low heat, stirring frequently, until the sauce begins to thicken, about 5 minutes.
+• Stir in the mustard and dried tarragon.
+Cook the sauce over medium-low heat, stirring frequently, until it thickens slightly, about 5 minutes.

-• Return the chicken to the skillet, stirring to coat each piece thoroughly with the creamy sauce.
+• Return the chicken to the skillet, ensuring each piece is well-coated in the creamy sauce.

-• Serve the chicken as-is or enjoy it over cooked rice or pasta for a more filling meal.
+• Serve the chicken as-is or over cooked rice or buttered noodles for a heartier meal.

 Notes

-• Storage: Store leftovers in an airtight container in the refrigerator for up to 3 days.
-Reheat in the microwave.
+• Storing Leftovers: Keep leftover mustard chicken in an airtight container in the refrigerator for up to 3 days.
+Reheat gently in the microwave until warmed through.

 Nutrition